webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 around durability and ordering are just passed right into the SCTP Agent.

 Data channels have some features that SCTP can't express, like channel labels.
 To solve that WebRTC uses the Data Channel Establishment Protocol (DCEP) which is defined in [RFC 8832](https://tools.ietf.org/html/rfc8832).
-DCEP defines a messages to communicate the channel label and protocol.
+DCEP defines a message to communicate the channel label and protocol.

 ## DCEP
 DCEP only has two messages `DATA_CHANNEL_OPEN` and `DATA_CHANNEL_ACK`.
 For each data channel that is opened the remote must respond with an ack.